Like many long-time Salesforce users, I had to learn to love the Lightning interface.

 That’s because the right-hand side of the page also displays Related records.

-In other words, the same information is in two places on each Lightning page.
+In other words, the same information is in two places on Lightning pages.

 Therefore, Lightning Tip #2 comes in two parts: